Homework Gap

 The Homework Gap in North Carolina

 Researchers estimate that as many as half a million North Carolina students do not have the access they need to high-speed internet.
+Closing the homework gap in North Carolina is one of our major goals.

 Gathering the Data: Homework Gap Study